pypeaday/pype.dev/pages/faith/reflecting-on-romans-7--7-13.md

 !!! note "Romans 7:24-25"

     24 Wretched man that I am!
 Who will deliver me from this body of death?
 25 Thanks be to God through Jesus Christ our Lord!
 So then, I myself serve the law of God with my mind, but with my flesh I serve the law of sin.

+---

+## Round 4

+!!! note "Romans 7:13"

+    13 Did that which is good, then, bring death to me?
+By no means!
+It was sin, producing death in me through what is good, in order that sin might be shown to be sin, and through the commandment might become sinful beyond measure.

+This morning I don't know if it was another translation or the direct explicit work of the Spirit but I feel like something clicked just a little bit here.
+The law didn't bring sin (lawlessness), God's law pre-exists Torah (Genesis, the trees), so the law says what is good and bad, and it's the brokenness of humanity (sin) producing death in us/me and the production of death shows sin to be what it is - sinful beyond measure

+So as I reflect here on Paul, Romans, and myself - what am I missing or what is God recovering in me?
+This week has been pretty good concerning the areas of my mind and life where I feel callous and hardened.
+The daily meditation can't NOT be the reason - devotion in the morning, however minimal and before anything else, is producing in me the will to do God's good work in my own life.
+I don't mean giving money and doing charity - but in the privacy of my mind and day, do I honor the Lord with every thought?

+The cliche but honest answer is no but I feel God's working in my heart, the tug towards Heaven and away from the hellish pit of my own desires